andypan1/daily-habit-tracker/README.md

 ## Sprints
 [Sprint 1]: Set up the project and added elements on to storyboard.
 Next sprint, work on the implementation of the home screen.
 A challenge I face was setting up the necessary controllers.

+[Sprint 2]: Worked on API request for motivational quotes and displayed them.
+Next spring, add functionality for users to add tasks and see their streaks.
+A challenge I faced was getting the API to work as the formatting was different than other APIs I have seen.

+[Sprint 3]: Allow users to add tasks and display it on a tableview.

 https://github.com/andypan1/daily-habit-tracker/assets/123217573/fd9e5999-0577-451e-958b-bc5bf70091e3